tModLoader/tModLoader/PortingNotes_1.4.5.md

 - ProjectileID.Sets.HeldProjDoesNotUsePlayerGfxOffY removed.
 How has this been fixed?
 I thought it wouldn't be fixed in vanilla.
 - ProjectileID.Sets.DontAttachHideToAlpha removed.
 What replaced it?
 Is it usesOwnerLight?
 Update Projectile.hide docs as well.
 - Need to determine if hooks need to act on ModItem or WorldItem.
 For example: `ItemIO.SendModData(item3, writer);`
+  - `public EntityGlobalsEnumerator<TGlobal> Enumerate(IEntityWithGlobals<TGlobal> entity) => new(ForType(entity.Type), entity);` doesn't work as-is for hooks that are now WorldItem.
+I've changed them to `.Enumerate(item.inner)`, but I'm not positive what design we want for these hooks now.
+(WorldItem points to Item, but Item doesn't point to WorldItem.)
 - The number3 parameter of the SyncEquipment message seems to have changed meaning.
 Docs needed.
 - EntitySource_FishedOut will now apply to fishing item spawns instead of just npc spawns.
 - Main.blackTarget removed.
 All other render targets are now static and WorldSceneLayerTarget instead of RenderTarget2D.
 (What does WorldSceneLayerTarget do?)